Finalists for Bettendorf superintendent field community questions

 About 30 people showed up to Mark Twain Elementary to meet the candidates, many teachers and building or central office administrators.
 Here’s what they heard from the candidates.

-Michelle Morse, assistant superintendent of human resources, Newhall School District, Valencia, CA
+Michelle Morse, assistant superintendent of human resources, Newhall School District, Valencia, Calif.

 Morse emphasized her ability to cultivate strong relationships, her dedication to being a lifelong learner, and approach to addressing the “root causes” of student behavior.